|Nutritional Guidelines (per serving)|

 Line a roasting pan with foil and place a rack on it.

 Place the ham, fat side up, on a rack in the prepared roasting pan.
 Score the fat all over in a diamond pattern, cutting to a depth of about 3/4 of an inch.
-If desired, stud with cloves.
-Insert a clove into each intersection, or "X" of the diamond pattern.
+If desired, stud with whole cloves, inserting one clove into each intersection of the diamond pattern.

-In a medium saucepan combine the maple syrup, brown sugar, apple juice, mustard, and ground spice (if using).
+In a medium saucepan, combine the maple syrup, brown sugar, apple juice, mustard, and ground spice (if using).
 Place the saucepan over medium-high heat and bring the mixture to a boil.
-Boil the mixture for about 2 minutes (be careful not to let it boil over).
+Boil the mixture for about 2 minutes, but be careful not to let it boil over.

-About 20 minutes before the ham is done, spoon about half of the glaze over top of ham; return it to the oven.
-About 10 minutes before the ham is ready, brush the remaining glaze mixture over it.
+About 20 minutes before the ham is done, spoon about half of the glaze over the ham, and return it to the oven.

 Cover the ham loosely with foil and let it stand for 10 to 15 minutes.